-is invertible. \end{definition} An example of a T-system on $\Omega=\RR $ is the standard monomial basis $\tau_i(x)=x^i, i=1,\ldots,k $.
-With this choice \eqref{eq:Tmat} is the Vandermonde matrix which is invertible, and hence the monomial basis is a T-system.
+is invertible. \end{definition} An example of a T-system on $\Omega=\RR $ is the standard monomial basis $\tau_i(x)=x^{i-1}, i=1,\ldots,k $.
+With this choice, \eqref{eq:Tmat} is the Vandermonde matrix, which is invertible, and hence the monomial basis is a T-system.

-We know that the moments of the first $n$ elements of the standard monomial basis are injective, at least on $\SnR$.
-The following simple proposition shows that injectivity on all of $\MnR$ can be achieved at the price of increasing the number of moments to $2n$.
+We know that the moments of the first $n$ elements of the standard monomial basis are injective on $\SnR$.
+The following simple proposition shows that injectivity on all of $\MnR$ can be achieved, at the cost of increasing the number of moments to $2n$.
 Moreover, this is true for all T-systems. \begin{prop}[Trivial, based on \cite{moments}] If $\bT=(\T_1,\ldots,\T_{2n})$ is a \textbf{T-system} on $\Omega \subseteq \RR$, then the induced moment function